Antoni Gaudí: 1907–1908

 In 1907, to mark the seventh centenary of the birth of King James I, Gaudí designed a monument in his memory.
-It would have been situated in the Plaça del Rei, and would have also meant the renovation of the adjacent buildings: new roof for the cathedral, as well as the completion of its towers and cupola; placement of three vases above the buttresses of the Chapel of Santa Àgada, dedicated to the Litany of the Blessed Virgin Mary, as well as the figure of an angel on top of the chapel's tower; finally, the opening of a large square next to the walls (now the Plaça Ramon Berenguer el Grand).
+It would have been situated in the Plaça del Rei, and would have also involved the renovation of the adjacent buildings: new roof for the cathedral, completion of its towers and cupola; placement of three vases above the buttresses of the Chapel of Santa Àgada, dedicated to the Litany of the Blessed Virgin Mary, an angel placed on top of the chapel's tower; finally, the opening of a large square next to the walls (now the Plaça Ramon Berenguer el Grand).
 The project was not executed because the city council disliked it.

 In 1908 Gaudí devised a project for a skyscraper hotel in New York City, the Hotel Attraction, commissioned by two American entrepreneurs whose names are unknown.
-It would have been 360 m high (taller than the Empire State Building), with a taller parabolic central section, topped with a star, and flanked by four volumes containing museums, art galleries and concert halls, with shapes similar to the Casa Milà.
-Inside it would have had five large rooms, one dedicated to every continent.
+It would have been 360 m high (taller than the Empire State Building), with a taller parabolic central section, topped with a star, and flanked by four volumes containing museums, art galleries and concert halls, with shapes similar to Casa Milà.
+Inside it would have had five large rooms, one for each continent.

-The final project for his great patron Eusebi Güell was the church for the Colònia Güell, an industrial village in Santa Coloma de Cervelló (1890–1918).
+The final project for Güell was the church for the Colònia Güell, an industrial village in Santa Coloma de Cervelló (1890–1918).
 The project began in 1890, and the factory, service buildings and housing for the workers were constructed.
 What would have been the colony's church was designed by Gaudí in 1898, though the first stone was not laid until 4 October 1908.
-Unfortunately only the crypt (known today as Crypt of the Colònia Güell) was built, as Güell's sons abandoned the project after his death in 1918.
+Unfortunately only the crypt (known today as Crypt of Colònia Güell) was built, as Güell's sons abandoned the project after his death in 1918.
 Gaudí designed an oval church with five aisles, one central aisle and two at either side.
 He conceived it as fully integrated into nature.
 A porch of hyperbolic paraboloid vaults precedes the crypt, the first time that Gaudí used this structure and notably the first use of paraboloid vaults in the history of architecture.
 In the crypt the large hyperboloid stained glass windows stand out, with the shapes of flower petals and butterfly wings.
 Inside, circular brick pillars alternate with slanted basalt columns from Castellfollit de la Roca.